Made "Bol" Adi Putra (IND)

 Mega Semadhi (IND)

-The reigning Rip Curl Cup Champion is the ultimate Padang local.
+The 2x Rip Curl Cup Champion is the ultimate Padang local.
 He lives closer to the wave than any surfer in the contest and is on it any time Padang turns on.
-Mega is a three-time finalist at the Rip Curl Cup and a two-time champion.
-He’s attempting to become only the second person to win back-to-back titles at Padang (Bol was the only other surfer to accomplish the feat in 2004-05, before international surfers were invited to compete).
-Last year Mega was the only local surfer to make the final, but he outsurfed Damien Hobgood, Mason Ho and Clay Marzo for the W. He’ll have the support of the hometown crowd behind him as always, along with the sharpest local wave knowledge of anyone in the event.
+Mega is a 4x finalist at the Rip Curl Cup and a 2x champion.
+The last time he won it, Mega was the only local surfer to make the final, but he outsurfed Damien Hobgood, Mason Ho and Clay Marzo for the W. He’ll have the support of the hometown crowd behind him as always and the arguably the sharpest local wave knowledge of anyone in the event.